Podcast: Play in new window | Download

 1. You will learn the two main ingredients needed to create a powerful book foreword.

 2. You will learn how and why a book foreword can become a powerful marketing tool for your book.

 3. You will learn what the foreword’s main goals need to achieve.

 A foreword is an essential marketing tool for your non-fiction book.
-If it’s written properly, and with some understanding and forethought about its role in your book’s success, it can have a substantial impact on your book sales.
+If written correctly and with some understanding and forethought about its role in your book’s success, it can substantially impact your book sales.